 Promotion of Nutrition-Sensitive Potato Value Chains in East Africa

-Project title: Promotion of Nutrition-Sensitive Potato Value Chains in East Africa Commissioned by: German Federal Ministry for Economic Cooperation and Development Country: Global; Kenya, Uganda Overall term: 2016 to 2022
+Project title: Promotion of Nutrition-Sensitive Potato Value Chains in East Africa Commissioned by: German Federal Ministry for Economic Cooperation and Development Country: Global; Kenya, Uganda Lead executing agency: Kenyan Ministry of Agriculture, Livestock and Fisheries (MoALF), Ugandan Ministry of Agriculture, Animal Industry and Fisheries (MAAIF) Overall term: 2016 to 2023

-In Kenya and Uganda, about a quarter of the population are considered to be undernourished and more than 30 per cent live on less than USD 1.25 a day.
-The agricultural sector is very important in the two countries.
-It provides employment and income opportunities for more than 70 per cent of the population.
+In Kenya and Uganda, over one quarter of the population is undernourished.
+More than 35 per cent of the people live in poverty, surviving on less than USD 1.90 a day.
+The agricultural sector is very important in both countries.
+It provides employment and income opportunities for up to 70 per cent of the population.

-Potatoes are the second most important food crop in Kenya after maize, and are a major source of income for roughly 800,000 farmers.
+Potatoes are the second most important staple food in Kenya after maize and are a major source of income for roughly 800,000 farmers.
 The potato is also an important staple food in Uganda.
-With high yields and up to three harvests per year, the potato (Solanum tuberosum) is ideal for increasing the incomes of smallholder producers in the long-term.
-As a source of carbohydrates, protein, vitamins and minerals, it serves the demand for food on the one hand, while contributing to food security on the other.
+It has the potential to provide high yields, and has a relatively short growth season of 90 to 120 days, which allows for two to three harvests per year.
+This makes the potato very well suited to increasing the incomes of smallholder producers over the long term.
+As a source of carbohydrates, protein, vitamins and minerals, it meets the demand for healthy and rich foods and contributes to food security in both countries.

-The nutrition-sensitive promotion of potato value chains offers greater potential in selected regions of Kenya and Uganda.
+Nutrition-sensitive potato value chains are used in selected regions of Kenya and Uganda.

-The global programme – Promotion of Nutrition-Sensitive Potato Value Chains in East Africa – works in selected regions of Kenya and Uganda.
-The programme coordinates with the local ministries and builds on bilateral programmes of German development cooperation.
+The project works with the responsible ministries in selected regions of Kenya and Uganda.
+It builds on bilateral programmes of German development cooperation and cooperates with private sector actors.
 This allows the results achieved to reinforce each other and the approaches to be integrated into the local structures on a sustainable basis.

-As part of the One World – No Hunger Initiative, the global programme will raise the productivity of smallholder farms and improve the quality of their potatoes.
-Higher yields and income are ensured in the long-term by promoting innovative and adapted cultivation and production methods, and by strengthening entrepreneurial skills.
+As part of the One World – No Hunger Initiative, the project improves the yields and quality of potato production on smallholder farms and improves market access for the farmers.
+It ensures higher yields and incomes in the long term by promoting innovative and adapted cultivation and harvesting management, and by strengthening entrepreneurial skills.

-In order to improve the nutritional status of malnourished people, family members learn all about a balanced and healthy family diet, food preparation and storage, and basic hygiene in practical courses.
+In order to improve the nutritional status of malnourished people, family members learn all about a balanced diet, healthy food preparation, food storage, and basic hygiene in practical courses.

-In an attempt to mainstream innovative knowledge in the long term and to give the sector a boost, the programme promotes the exchange of expertise between producers, processors, science, the private sector and politics at national level.
+For innovative potato-farming knowledge to become firmly established over the long term and to give the sector a boost, the project promotes the exchange of expertise between producers, processors, academia, the private sector and policy-makers at national level.